danielle-askew/Election_Analysis/README.md

     - Raymon Anthony Doane received "3.1%" of the vote and "11,606" number of votes.
 - The winner of the election was:
     - Diana DeGette, who received "73.8%" of the vote and "272,892" number of votes.
+- The Counties were:
+    -Arapahoe
+    -Denver
+    -Jefferson
+- The County results were:
+    -Jefferson received "10.5%" of the votes and a total of "38,855" votes in the county.
+    -Denver received "82.8%" of the votes and a total of "306,055" votes in the county.
+    -Arapahoe received "6.7%" of the votes and a total of "24,801" votes in the county.
+ - County with the most votes was:
+    -Devner County which received "82.8%" of the votes and a total of "306,055" votes for the county.

 ![Vote Count](Resources/Vote_Count.png)